Stanzin7/Stanzin7/README.md

 - 📄 Know about my experiences https://stanzin7.github.io/Stanzin7-GSoC/

-- ⚡ Fun fact ** I am a co-founder at Cherker, Beverages startup.
+- ⚡ Fun fact ** I am a co-founder at Cherker, a beverage startup based in India.
 Check it out at www.cherker.in ****

 <h3 align="left">Connect with me:</h3>
 <p align="left">